-I will ask your child to tell me in their own words how they are feeling and ask a number of questions to find out a little more about their life.
+An initial assessment will last for around 20 minutes,this will be carried out by telephone.
+This is an opportunity for you and your Child/Young Person to tell me in their own words how they are feeling.
+I will ask a number of questions to find out a little more about their life.
 They are free to be as open and honest as they want and only if they feel comfortable.

 It is at the end of this appointment where we will decide if counselling is appropriate and if this is something they wish to do.
-I will also make some time at the end of the assessment appointment for any questions you may have and to arrange a convenient date and time for your child’s counselling to begin.
+Together we will then arrange a convenient date and time for your counselling to begin.

 Can I sit with my child during their counselling session?

 Counselling is one to one and it is important that your child can have privacy during this time.
 The therapeutic relationship is based on trust so that they can discuss anything that is on their mind free of judgement and without fear of reprisal.
 It is important to have a safe space for them to explore their thoughts, feeling and emotions.
 If issues are family related having that time to express these feelings could help your child to understand their emotions and improve relationships with their loved ones.
 As long as a safeguarding issue has not been raised I will always support your child with their family issues with discretion and sensitivity.

 What will happen during my child's counselling session?

 As all counselling sessions are unique, some young people know how they want to spend their time and are happy to sit and talk.
 Others may take a little time to open up and would prefer a more creative way of working such as drawing, painting or colouring in.
 Creative play includes the use of modelling putty, completing work sheets about feeling or emotions, the use of emotion word cards, playing with toy figures, sensory toys, stones or shells in the sand tray.
 All of these ways of working are different yet they offer a young person the opportunity to explore what is going on for them in a way that they feel comfortable.

 Will you tell me what my child has talked about?